fosrl/docs/packages/docusaurus/docs/03-Pangolin/06-Identity Providers/01-configuring-identity-providers.md

 - OAuth2/OIDC
   - This can be used to connect to any external identity provider that supports the OpenID Connect protocol such as Authentik, Keycloak, Okta, etc.

+_We are working on adding support for more identity providers in the future.
+If you have a specific identity provider in mind, please let us know!_

 ### How to Add an Identity Provider

 1. Select the "Identity Providers" tab in the Server Admin UI.